Does It Matter If You Get Your Period During The New Moon?

 2. Assess your stress levels.
 If you have a ton of things going on and your cortisol levels are high, try doing what it takes for you to experience more rest, pleasure and play.
 Every day.

 3. Sleep when it's dark.
 Rise with the sun.
 This isn't possible for everyone during the winter months or if you're a woman who works odd hours.
 But when you're in tune with your natural circadian rhythms you'll get back in sync with the moon.

 4. Lights out.
 Screens off.
 Turn your screens off an hour before bed.
 Even better, don't have any electronics in the room with you while you sleep.
 Even better BETTER, try not to use an alarm clock or any kind of electronic device to wake you up in the morning.
 Waking to the sounds of nature gets you back on track and feeling more alive.

 5. Eat with the moon.
 The foods you eat affect your hormones and your hormones affect your period.
 When you eat certain types of healthy, whole foods, at certain times, you can get any period issues back to normal and start syncing up with the energy of the moon.
-(To go further in depth with that, schedule an alignment call with me here).

 6. Get your lifestyle on point.
 If your period comes at random times or doesn't come at all, you can plan your life (and work) activities according to the moon phases.
 Because each phase of the moon has a different kind of energy, different daily/weekly activities are better aligned for you during each of those phases.